 If you have a compelling urge for social (like I do), try moving it to the morning instead of late night

 Because as I am thinking about this, I realize how much I love doing it.
 And perhaps I would fare far better if I was reading a book, and re-programming myself with some long-form reading, I find that, as long as I am mindful about what I am doing, it doesn’t necessarily need to be something productive.

 Give your social activity some time to accumulate interesting stuff.
-You will have more rewarding experience.
-These are the thoughts of self confessed social media junkie in recovery.
+You will have a more rewarding experience.
+These are the thoughts of a self-confessed social media junkie in recovery.
 And if you do indulge yourself once in a while, it’s not that bad of a thing (especially on weekends), but just don’t make a habit out of it.